not-sponsored/distend/README.md

 - Catch phrases
 - Etc

-Why not combine the word list with the extra details?
+Why not combine the generic word list with the extra details for a more targeted list?

-If you agree, then Distend is for you.
-It can even implement common leet speak replacements.
+If you think that's a good idea, then Distend is for you.
+It can even implement common leet speak character replacements.

 -----
 ## Installation